Plan Your Visit

 - Gateway Center – picturesque and nestled between Point State Park and the 14-block Cultural District, Gateway Center features plazas with a sparkling fountain, towering trees, and breezy walkways amid four prominent office buildings in addition to being a gathering point for the Festival’s Artist Market, Second Stage, and more.

 We know you’ve been hearing that Pittsburgh is a great place to visit.
 Well, this is your perfect opportunity.
-Travel information and more is available on the left!
+Travel information and more is available in the navigation of this section!

 10 days of FREE performing and visual art – open to the public.